Are Induction Cooktops Safe? 2020

 See Also: best portable induction cooktops

-They are commonly used in commercial kitchens and they are now being introduced into the home.
+They are commonly used in commercial kitchens and are now being introduced into your home.
+Another good read is our post How does induction cooking work?

 Induction cooktops are basically electromagnets.
 They are copper coils that become magnetic when an electrical current is passed through them.
 When a pan is placed on the burner, the pan becomes an extension of the electromagnet.